ramiroaznar/twitter2cartodb-with-Python/example/Readme.md

 ## csv2cartodb.py

-No modifcations were added in this script.
+No modifcations were added to this script.

 ## Torque Cat